zwierski/croquemADAme-datastory/index.md

 *So I made a new video: I put together some of the topics you suggested.
 And you know what?
 It got over 30'000 views, I can't believe it!*

 *I also made a few more videos about uni, actually.
-I love my classes and missed talking about them in my vlogs...*
+I love my classes and missed talking about them in my vlogs...
+Unlike the first time, though, I made sure to pick a more attractive title, make the video shorter and use a bunch of tags.
+And they did pretty well!
+Maybe it's because I have more subscribers now, but I'm sure it's thanks to your advice too!*

 ![image](images\ada_part3_white.jpg)